jorgeavergara522/APW-JS-Snake/README.md

 # APW-JS-Snake
 A Snake Game project for an Advanced Programming Workshop class.

-- procfile tells heroku installment procedures, we left it blank because we are using heroku default settings
-- ***procfile not included because it is empty - Not allowed according to Github
-- ***Created empty "Procfile" to match

 - Modules in Zip.
 - To run: Download Zip - Unzip node_modules in main directory with other folders